bertdida/twitter-quote-scraper/README.md

 TwitterQuoteScraper is a command-line interface for scraping quotations on Twitter.
 You can either save the data through a local file, google sheet or database.

-But for a tweet to be recognized as a quotation, the following must be satisfied:
+But for a tweet to be considered as a quotation, the following must be satisfied:

 - tweet must not be a retweet or a reply
 - must not contain URL, media (image or video) or any emoji